mozilla/application-services/components/marc/README.md

 MARC can request and display standard ad placements, and calls the appropriate callback URLs to send anonymized impressions and clicks back to Mozilla.
 MARC also provides a facility to report user dissatisfaction with ads so we can take appropriate action as necessary.

 Like MARS, MARC is privacy-first.
-It does not track users information and it does not send sensitive identifiable information to Mozilla.
+It does not track user information and it does not send sensitive identifiable information to Mozilla.
 Of the information Mozilla does receive, anything shared with advertisers is aggregated and/or de-identified to preserve user privacy.

 While we welcome outside feedback and are committed to open source, this library is intended solely for use on Mozilla properties.